Keyboard shortcuts

 Tools and Shapes

-Wayscriber focuses on fast input with simple modifiers.
+Wayscriber focuses on fast input with modifier drags plus toolbar or hotkey tool selection.

 • Rectangle: Ctrl + drag